 Sheltered Housing in Cambridgeshire

-Sheltered Housing doesn’t remove any of the independence or freedom that an older person has, but does introduce the first form of a regular checking and care assistance and allows their family to feel a little more relaxed as to their wellbeing.
+Sheltered Housing doesn’t remove any of the independence or freedom that an older person has, but does introduce the first form of regular checking and care assistance; allowing their family to feel a little more relaxed as to their wellbeing.

-The major downsides to sheltered housing versus any other downsizing option is that residents will have a to pay a service charge on top of usual bills, and that sheltered housing does not include medical or personal care.
+The major downsides to sheltered housing versus any other downsizing option is that residents will have a to pay a service charge on top of usual bills.
+Sheltered housing also does not include medical or personal care.